pehruby/ACISimpleConfig/README.md

 # ACI Simple Config

-Use REST APIs to configure Cisco ACI
+Cisco ACI configuration using REST API and templates

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/pehruby/ACISimpleConfig)

 ## Description

 A sample script which shows how Cisco ACI can be configured using REST API.
 Only certain ACI configuration items are supported (tenant, BD, vrf, AP, AEP, ...).
-The script is not intended to be used in a production environment !

 The script deploys configuration specified in a YAML file to Cisco ACI.
 The YAML file follows the structure of ACI Management Information Model (see https://sandboxapicdc.cisco.com/visore.html)